psf/black/README.md

 key.
 My recommendation here is to keep using whatever is faster to type and let *Black* handle the transformation.

+### Line Breaks & Binary Operators

+*Black* will break a line before a binary operator when splitting a block of code over multiple lines.
+This is so that *Black* is compliant with the recent changes in the [PEP 8](https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) style guide, which emphasizes that this approach improves readability.

+This behaviour may raise ``W503 line break before binary operator`` warnings in style guide enforcement tools like Flake8.
+Since ``W503`` is not PEP 8 compliant, you should tell Flake8 to ignore these warnings.

 ## Editor integration